obrusvit/SpeedTyper/README.md

 * plotting with Matplot++,
 * testing with Catch2,
 * using other libraries: fmt, gsl, ...,
-* using CMake for generating makefiles and Conan to handle dependencies,
+* using CMake in combination with Conan to handle dependencies,
 * some goodies of newer C++ standards (compiled for C++20), while creating something fun and a little bit useful.
 I use this program almost daily.
 Some parts might be written in a slightly more complicated way, that's a feature.